cds-snc/covid-alert-data/README.md

 ### Exposure notifications received

-This indicates the number of people who received an exposure notification ("You have been exposed"), as measured by the app switching from the default "monitoring" state to the "exposed" state.
+This indicates the number of people who received an exposure notification ("You've been exposed in the last 14 days"), as measured by the app switching from the default "monitoring" state to the "exposed" state.

 * Users who receive an exposure notification while running a version of the app from before in-app metrics were introduced do not appear in this data.
-* *exposed_pt_es* indicates the number of people who received an exposure notification based on the current state of the app (for example, for users who receive multiple notifications within the same "exposed" time period).
+* *exposed_es* and *exposed_pt_es* indicate the number of people who received an exposure notification based on the current state of the app (for example, for users who receive multiple notifications within the same "exposed" time period).

 | filename | aggregation |
 | ------------- |------------- |